jflets/ml-mildew-detector/README.md

 ## Bugs and or Issues
 ### Bugs:
- -
+ - There are currently no bugs that I am aware of in either the notebooks or the streamlit code.

-### Issues:
+### Issues during development:
+ 1. I had an issue when creating the ML model where i was getting under fitting.
+This was due to a low epoch amount leading to this issue.
+After some testing I settled on 15 epochs as this gave me the best balance in my ML model.

- - When trying to deploy my application to Heroku, I ran in to an issue of having to large a slug (exceeded max slug limit of: 500Mb) I had a slugignore but was till well over the limit.
+ 2. When trying to deploy my application to Heroku, I ran in to an issue of having to large a slug (exceeded max slug limit of: 500Mb) I had a slugignore but was till well over the limit.
 After analyzing the build logs i realized that the packages bing installed where very large and had multiple additional dependencies leading to a larger slug.
 To resolve this i decided to adjust my decencies and slim them down to only the main ones I need, this made a slight difference.
 I then decided to add all static images and files not used in the deployment to the slugignore and again this help some what but i was still over the limit.
  I then realized that it was the fact that i was using the full version of tensorflow rather than just tensorflow-cpu this was casing the slug size issue.
 I decided to split my requirements into a development requirements and a deployment requirements, as the application does not use all the same dependencies as the jupyter notebooks I then used tensorflow-cpu as it is much smaller than the full tensorflow and this fixed the slug size issue.

 ## Deployment